-Pence Tests Negative For The Coronavirus After Trump's Positive Case
+Pence Tests Negative For Coronavirus After Trump's Positive Case

 Vice President Pence has tested negative for the coronavirus, a spokesman says, after President Trump announced his own positive test.